hcare360/s3uploader-ui/README.md

 [![license](https://img.shields.io/badge/license-MIT-green)](LICENSE)

 ## About
 This repository contains the Open Source Software to demonstrate how to build a simple WebApp to users upload files to S3.
+This was extended to provide a means to download files.

 ### Built With